respinos/prosifying/_posts/articles/2012-06-18-prose-bootstrap.md

     - .gitignore
     - README.md

+# Confusing

+The setup with github is confusing; where the cname is trying to go.

 # Use Prose

 Once your site is up you can start managing it with [Prose](http://prose.io).
 Follow the instructions [here](http://prose.io/help/getting-started.html).

 ![](http://prose.io/images/screenshots/edit.png)